TAG-Research/lotus/docs/sem_agg.rst

 --------------------
 - **all_cols** : Whether to use all columns in the dataframe.
 - **suffix** : The suffix for the new column
-- **groupby** : The columns to group by before aggregation.
+- **group_by** : The columns to group by before aggregation.
 Each group will be aggregated separately.